Before starting to evaluate submissions it is important to review each and to clarify any information that is unclear or ambiguous.

 The process of evaluation depends on the award criteria used ie lowest price or the most economically advantageous tender.

 Where the lowest price criterion is used, the submissions should be evaluated against the product specification and the award made to the one offering the lowest price.
 Where a lower bid is rejected it will be necessary for you to be able to demonstrate how that bid failed against the objective technical criteria stated in the documentation.
 Note: under lowest price, it is not possible to take other qualitative, environmental and social criteria into consideration.
 For this reason, it is strongly recommended that the lowest price criterion is not used.
-If the contract in question is over the EU threshold, then it is not permissible to evaluate on lowest price alone.
+If the contract in question is over the PCR threshold, then it is not permissible to evaluate on lowest price alone.

 Most economically advantageous tender (MEAT)